-However, there are some words in the English language which names things which cannot be seen, felt or touched.
+On the other hand, there are some words in the English language which names things which cannot be seen, felt or touched.
 These are names of ideas, or concepts, and they include emotions, example happiness, qualities, such as strength or weakness and other types of ideas.
 Nouns that name ideas or concepts are called abstract nouns.

-Remember that abstract nouns do not exist in the real world, they exist only in people’s minds, because they were invented by people’s understanding of the world around them.
+Remember that abstract nouns do not exist in the real world, they exist only in people’s minds because they were invented by people’s understanding of the world around them.
 Here are some examples of abstract nouns: happiness, sadness, joy, sorrow, strength, weakness, intelligence, understanding, kindness, love, hatred, power, force.